jairus-m/dagster-sdlc/README.md

     - The structure is experimental and based on the DagsterU courses
 ### dltHub
 - Built a dltHub EL pipeline via the RESTAPIConfig class in `dagster_proj/assets/dlt/activities.py`
-  - Declaratively extracts my raw activity data from Strava's REST API and loads it into DuckDB
+  - Declaratively extracts my raw activity/stats data from Strava's REST API and loads it into DuckDB/Snowflake
+    - Added mulitple Strava endpoints - https://github.com/jairus-m/dagster-dlt/pull/18
   - Created a custom configurable resource for Strava API - https://github.com/jairus-m/dagster-dlt/pull/5, https://github.com/jairus-m/dagster-dlt/pull/11
 ### dbt-core
 - Built a dbt-core project to transform the activities data in `analytics_dbt/models`